 R 339.15202.
 This rule pertains to the experience requirements for licensure.
-The proposed revised rule requires a certificate of completion of any NCARB internship program or proof of current and continuous licensure in another state of at least five years to satisfy the experience requirement for licensure.
+The proposed revised rule requires a certificate of completion of any NCARB internship program or proof of current and continuous licensure in another state or a province of Canada of at least five years to satisfy the experience requirement for licensure.